96th Street station (IND Eighth Avenue Line): History

 In 2019, the Metropolitan Transportation Authority announced that the station would become ADA-accessible as part of the agency's 2020–2024 Capital Program.

+A request for proposals was put out on May 18, 2023 for the contract for a project bundle to make 13 stations accessible, including 96th Street.
+The contract to add one elevator (street-to-northbound platform-to southbound platform outside fare control) at the station was awarded in December 2023.

+By mid-2024, the work was expected to be completed by 2026.

 Station layout

 This underground station has two levels with northbound trains using the upper level and southbound trains using the lower level.
 Each level has one side platform to the west of two tracks.

 The platforms have no trim line, but name tablets read "96TH ST." in white sans-serif font on a midnight blue background and black border.
 "96" signs in the same format as the directional signs run along the platform walls at regular intervals at the same level as the name tablets.
 Blue columns run along both platforms at regular intervals with alternating ones having the standard black station name plate in white numbering.

 Exits

 All fare control areas are on the upper level platform and two staircases, one adjacent to each area, go down to the lower level.
 The full-time one at 96th Street is at the center of the platform.
 A staircase of four steps go down to a bank of three turnstiles that lead to a token booth.
 The other fare control area at 97th Street, at the station's extreme north end, is unstaffed, containing High Entry/Exit Turnstiles.
 The northwest staircase was relocated with a longer passageway due to the widening of 97th Street.

 Two staircases connect the two platforms.
 There are currently three exits to the following locations: